Arokia-Nivin/CN-Lab-programs/README.md

 # CN-Lab-programs

-This Repository consists of some basic CN Lab Programs
+This Repository consists of some basic Computer Network Lab Programs